Advertisement

 That brings us to teachers, who are very much the architects of our future because they help shape the minds of the next generation.
 They invest countless hours in lesson planning, grading, and mentoring students, all while often facing inadequate pay, limited resources, and increasing demands.
 Teachers aren’t just educators; they’re role models, counselors, and guides who help students navigate the complexities of life.

 In Latino communities, teachers often go above and beyond, providing not just education but also serving as advocates and support systems for students facing systemic inequities.
-Yet, despite their crucial role, teachers frequently find themselves underpaid, overworked and undervalued.
+Yet, despite their crucial role, teachers frequently find themselves underpaid, overworked, and undervalued, earning 5% less in 2025 than they did 10 years ago, according to the National Education Association.
+Yet, without teachers, there would be no doctors, engineers, or leaders of tomorrow.

 Farm Workers

-farmers working in a field
+workers working on a farm field

-Without farm workers, the entire agricultural industry—and by extension, the food supply—would collapse.
+Without farm workers, the entire agricultural industry, and by extension, the food supply, would collapse.
 Despite this fact, they’re also often underpaid and face a lot of different challenges, including exposure to pesticides, harsh weather conditions, and lack of access to basic necessities like clean water and rest facilities.
 Their work is physically demanding and often dangerous, and they’re still overlooked and underappreciated.

 Food Workers

 They prepare meals in restaurants, work in fast food chains, serve food in cafeterias, restaurants, etc., and work behind the scenes in food production.
 Food workers are essential to us, yet those kinds of jobs are often taken for granted and even looked down on.
-But it isn’t an easy job; food workers often work long hours for low pay, and have to withstand poor working conditions.
+But it isn’t an easy job; food workers often work long hours for low pay and have to withstand poor working conditions.

 Food workers, many of whom are Latino (29.8% in food preparation and serving-related jobs), ensure that people are fed, yet they are often mistreated and undervalued.
 The hard work and dedication of food workers are often invisible to the people who enjoy the meals they either make or serve.